indrasishbanerjee/aemaacs-mcp-server/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This software is licensed under the Server Side Public License (SSPL).
+For commercial use in enterprise environments, a paid license is required.
+Contact [indrasish00@gmail.com](mailto:indrasish00@gmail.com) for details.

+See the [LICENSE](LICENSE) file for the full license text.